 We recognise that many children have unlimited and unrestricted access to the internet via mobile phone networks.
-This access means some children, whilst in school, sexually harass other children via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
+This access means some children may, whilst in school, sexually harass other children via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.

 Children in Years 5 and 6 are permitted to bring mobile phones to school.
-These must be placed in a safe box when the child enters the school and must be returned at the end of the day.
+These must be placed in locked storage held by the class teacher when the child enters the school and must be returned at the end of the day.